 Maybe you’re adopting a new Maine Coon kitten soon and you need to know how to introduce a kitten to a cat.
 Perhaps you have already chosen one to add to your furry family.
-When it’s time to bring a new kitten into your home, it’s important that you do it right.
-Maine Coons make awesome pets, so it's relatively easy to introduce them to your existing pet family.
+When it’s time to bring a new kitten into your home, you must do it right.
+Maine Coons make awesome pets, so it’s relatively easy to introduce them to your existing pet family.

 You might be eager to create friendships between the new addition and your other fur babies, but it’s essential that you take your time.
 These are a couple of the risks of rushing through an introduction or skipping the introduction completely:

 - Your pets can become stressed.
 This applies to both your current pets and the new ones too.
 Your current pets may be stressed out by all of the changes that come with a new pet.
 Stress in animals causes them to become sick.
 Plus, they will likely be territorial.
 Your new kitten will be adjusting to a new place and new pets.
 It’s best to follow the guidelines to keep everyone calm.

 - Your pets will meet each other on their own.
 This is not advisable, because your pets might bully one another.
 If your large dog has never been around a kitten, they will not know how to treat it.
 You should supervise the interactions between your pets to ensure that all of the pets stay safe.

 It’s worth noting that you cannot introduce new kittens the same way to dogs and cats.
 There are unique recommendations for cats and for dogs to make the process go more smoothly.

 You should introduce your pets properly so that they can all adjust well.
 This is a huge change that your pets do not fully understand.
 By taking the correct steps, you will ensure a safe and healthy environment for your existing pet as well as the newcomer.

 Guidelines for Introducing your New Maine Coon Kitten